-• The Department of Water regional office should be notified, as soon as possible, of any significant chemical spill or leakage to the environment where there is the potential to contaminate surface water or groundwater. • Stormwater exit points must include a best management practice approach to trap any additional suspended solids and pollutants originating from the proposed development.
+- The Department of Water regional office should be notified, as soon as possible, of any significant chemical spill or leakage to the environment where there is the potential to contaminate surface water or groundwater. - Stormwater exit points must include a best management practice approach to trap any additional suspended solids and pollutants originating from the proposed development.
 Also include the placement of stormwater grates (or similar).
 The use of grease traps/oil separators to prevent pollutants from entering the environment from stormwater is recommended.
-To ensure the efficiency of these, they must be regularly maintained. • Inlet protection measures to capture solid waste and debris entrained in storm water entering the storm water management system (inlet protection devices) will be incorporated into the design of the system and could include the use of either curb inlet/inlet drain grates and/or debris baskets/bags.
-It is also important to note that storm water infrastructure will likely require regular on-going maintenance in the form of silt, debris/litter clearing in order to ensure their optimal functioning. • Vehicles and machinery must be in good working order and must be regularly inspected for leaks. • If a vehicle or machinery is leaking pollutants it must be removed from the site and taken to an appropriate location for repair. • • fuel/ oil/ lubricant spillage. • • • hazardous waste bin. • Vehicles and machinery must be kept in the site camp when not in use. • Waste bins (with secure lids) for hazardous waste and general waste must be provided on site and within the site camp on an impermeable surface. • Waste (including litter, building waste, oily rags etc.) must be placed in the appropriate bins. • Construction workers must be instructed not to litter and to place all waste in the appropriate waste bins provided on site. • machinery on site that utilises fuel/ lubricant.
-A spill kit to neutralise/treat spills of fuel/ oil/ lubricants must be available on site.
-Soil contaminated by spilled oil/ fuel/ lubricant must be excavated and disposed of in the hazardous waste bin.
-Vehicles and machinery must be kept in the site camp when not in use.
-Waste bins (with secure lids) for hazardous waste and general waste must be provided on site and within the site camp on an impermeable surface.
-Waste (including litter, building waste, oily rags etc.) must be placed in the appropriate bins.
-Construction workers must be instructed not to litter and to place all waste in the appropriate
+To ensure the efficiency of these, they must be regularly maintained. - Inlet protection measures to capture solid waste and debris entrained in storm water entering the storm water management system (inlet protection devices) will be incorporated into the design of the system and could include the use of either curb inlet/inlet drain grates and/or debris baskets/bags.
+It is also important to note that storm water infrastructure will likely require regular on-going maintenance in the form of silt, debris/litter clearing in order to ensure their optimal functioning. - Vehicles and machinery must be in good working order and must be regularly inspected for leaks. - If a vehicle or machinery is leaking pollutants it must be removed from the site and taken to an appropriate location for repair. - Repairs to vehicles/ machinery must not take place within the site, except in emergencies. - Drip trays must be utilised for vehicles/ machinery maintenance on site, where there is a risk of fuel/ oil/ lubricant spillage. - Drip trays must be placed under generators (if used on site) water pumps and any other machinery on site that utilises fuel/lubricant. - A spill kit to neutralise/treat spills of fuel/oil/lubricants must be available on site. - Soil contaminated by spilled oil/ fuel/ lubricant must be excavated and disposed of in the hazardous waste bin. - Vehicles and machinery must be kept in the site camp when not in use. - Waste bins (with secure lids) for hazardous waste and general waste must be provided on site and within the site camp on an impermeable surface. - Waste (including litter, building waste, oily rags etc.) must be placed in the appropriate bins. - Construction workers must be instructed not to litter and to place all waste in the appropriate waste bins provided on site.